Tracee Ellis Ross Reveals Lovely Legs Poolside On Instagram In All-White For Labor Day Weekend

 Tracee Ellis Ross is having quite the Labor Day Weekend vacation.
-As previously reported in Inquisitr, earlier today the Black-ish star shared two photos of herself in relaxing in a hot neon green outfit.
+As previously reported by the Inquisitr, earlier today the Black-ish star shared two photos of herself relaxing in a hot neon green outfit.
 The post was captioned “NEON” and received over 44,600 likes in four hours, with many fans losing their composure over Ross’s style and beauty.

 The glamorous Instagram post was preceded by a video the actress posted yesterday, as she kicked off her vacation by going for a swim and indulging in tequila.
 The video received over 1 million views as fans couldn’t get enough of the star’s sense of humor and hot looks.